liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/for_dummies.md

 *   **Fake** objects have working implementations, but usually take some shortcut (perhaps to make the operations less expensive), which makes them not suitable for production.
-An in-memory file system would be an example of a fake.
+An in-memory m_files system would be an example of a fake.
 *   **Mocks** are objects pre-programmed with *expectations*, which form a specification of the calls they are expected to receive.